ajjackson/ascii-phonons/README.md

 ## Setup

-The simplest way to set up this code at the moment is
+The simplest way to get up and running is

+1. Install [Blender](http://www.blender.org/download) (available in all good package managers).
+2. Download the code:
-1. Download the code with `git clone git@github.com:ajjackson/ascii-phonons`
+   - either clone the repository with `git clone git@github.com:ajjackson/ascii-phonons`
-2. Setup pyyaml for Blender's python3
-    - On a Debian or Ubuntu system with sudo privileges, just `apt-get install python3-yaml`.
-    - Otherwise, get pyyaml from http://pyyaml.org and create a simlink to the modules directory in this code with `ln -s /path/to/pyyaml/lib3/yaml /path/to/ascii-phonons/modules/`.
-      You can get faster performance by building with the bindings to libyaml, which is written in C, but this isn't necessary for the simple YAML files used in this project.

-Eventually this will be implemented as a proper Blender add-on, and users will need to follow the Blender procedure for installing from a .zip file.
-In the mean time, the wrapper script sets the paths for you.
+   - or download the latest version as a [zip file](https://github.com/ajjackson/ascii-phonons/archive/master.zip).

+## Requirements

+- Some means of generating .ascii files.
+We like [Phonopy](http://phonopy.sourceforge.net).
+- A recent version of Blender; development is currently with Blender 2.73 and later, although some effort exists to preserve compatibility with earlier versions.
+  [Ubuntu repositories are often quite far behind...]
+- [Imagemagick](http://www.imagemagick.org) tools (specifically "convert" and "montage") are used for image conversion and tiling.
+  This is available in most package managers and may even be pre-installed with your Unix-like operating system.

 ## Using the wrapper script